Last update: July 2020

 Jetpack is one of the most popular WordPress plugins.
 Yet I rather don’t use Jetpack in any of my projects.
-Even though it may seem to be the best option available sometimes, it actually says more about the (lack of) quality for the alternatives.
+Even though it may seem to be the best option available sometimes, I always try to come up with a better solution.

 Connect it with wordpress.com

-To be honest I don’t understand why they want you to connect.
+To be honest I don’t understand why Jetpack wants you to connect to the external service for the free features.
 It’s not updates.
 These happen through the repo anyway.
 I suspect it has something to do with data and tracking as a currency for you to be able to use it.
-It may be in their right (or not) but I don’t like it.
-Sure I can put it in dev-mode and still use it’s main features.
-The fact that this isn’t the standard makes me feel uncomfortable.
+Sure it’s what tech companies do these days, but I don’t like it.

-I just came across this tweet-thread.
+I just came across this tweet-thread (link removed due to tweet being removed).
 It gives you quite an insight on why Jetpack kind of forces you to connect the software.
 It’s even worse than I thought at the time of writing this post nearly two years ago.
-Open the thread and read it all.

 Another reason why I’m not so fond of Jetpack is that I don’t like to have code in my WP install that is not going to be used.
 One of WordPress security best practices is to delete plugins and themes you don’t actually use.
 Yet with Jetpack you may have a lot of modules just waiting around in order to be activated.
 Even though Jetpack is maintained very well by a professional team, the implications of a vulnerability can be huge.
 You may end up with (temporarily) deleting Jetpack,as disabling isn’t enough, and loosing all the functionality along which leaves you with a kind of broken website.